opendocsg/slw-judgments-backfill/2013_SGHC_86/report.md

  ... (a) in Kvaerner Singapore Pte Ltd v UDL Shipbuilding (Singapore) Pte Ltd ... the beneficiary made a call based on a breach induced by their own default and was not permitted to do so; (b) in Royal Design Studio Pte Ltd v Chang Development Pte Ltd ... an injunction was granted where the beneficiary's call on the bond was based on delays in construction that were caused by the beneficiary's own default in failing to make timely payments on the interim certificates issued by the architect and a considerable sum due to the account party under the joint venture agreement was retained by the beneficiary; (c) in Min Thai Holdings Pte Ltd v Sunlabel Pte Ltd ... the defendant-buyer was restrained from calling on the performance guarantee when the nondelivery of rice was due to floods caused by typhoon and there was a “force majeure” clause in the contract, as the court felt that it was unconscionable, in the circumstances, for the defendant-buyer to receive payment under the performance guarantee.

 In the cases cited above where the call of the bond was considered unconscionable, either the beneficiary of the performance bond had by its own default contributed to the circumstances which founded the call, or both parties were wholly innocent.
 Evidently, it takes more than a _mere_ default ( _ie_ mere breaches of contract) by the beneficiary to sustain an argument on unconscionability.
-In this regard, I note the high and strict standard of proof required of the applicant seeking the injunction which has been consistently applied by the Court of Appeal ( _Anwar Siraj and another v Teo Hee Lai Building Construction Pte Ltd_ [2003] 1 SLR(R) 394 at [11] citing _Dauphin Offshore_ at [57]):
+In this regard, I note the high and strict standard of proof required of the applicant seeking the injunction which has been consistently applied by the Court of Appeal ( _Anwar Siraj and another v Teo Hee Lai Building Construction Pte Ltd_ <span class="citation">[2003] 1 SLR(R) 394</span> at [11] citing _Dauphin Offshore_ at [57]):

  ...
 In Bocotra ... this court stated that “a high degree of strictness applies , as the applicant will be required to establish a clear case of fraud or unconscionability in the interlocutory